neerajfullara/weather-app-flask/README.md

 # Weather App

 A simple Weather App built using Flask and SQLAlchemy.
 This application allows users to fetch and display weather details for different cities using the OpenWeatherMap API.
+Users can search for their desired cities, add them to a list, and remove them if needed.

 ## Features

 - Fetch current weather details for a city using the OpenWeatherMap API.
-- Store user search queries in a database using SQLAlchemy.
+- Store user search queries and a list of favorite cities in a database using SQLAlchemy.
-- Display city weather details including temperature, humidity, weather description, and more.
+- Display city weather details, including temperature, humidity, weather description, and more.
+- Users can search for a city and add it to their list of tracked cities.
+- Cities can be removed from the list by clicking on the cross button next to the city name.

 ## Technologies Used